A guide to step-parent adoption.

 The court will need to consider the response of the other birth parent but they can decide to overrule his or her wishes.

-A step-parent can also acquire parental responsibility through applying to the court for a Residence Order.
-A Residence Order states with whom a child is to live and gives parental responsibility to the holders of the order.
+A step-parent can also acquire parental responsibility through applying to the court for a Child Arrangement Order.
+A Child Arrangement Order states with whom a child is to live and gives parental responsibility to the holders of the order.
 It does not deprive others of their parental responsibility or sever legal links, this can be important to a child who has a significant relationship with a non-resident parent and the extended family.
-A Residence Order can last until a child or young person is 18 but usually expires when the young person reaches the age of 16.
+A Child Arrangement Order can last until a child or young person is 18 but usually expires when the young person reaches the age of 16.

 5. Special Guardianship Order